Er-F/Er-F/README.md

 ## My main fields of knowledge

 **Dashboards, Visulizations & Business Intelligence**: Visulizing results is a very important skillset for any Data Scientist, otherwise any strong result can prove to be meaningless if the audience/client misses the main finding.
 Here are some of the good techniques I have experience with:
-- Streamlit (Python): Built dashboards for interacting with GenAI models
+- **Streamlit (Python)**: Built dashboards for interacting with GenAI models
-- Power BI: Built several dashboards and datamodels to present buisness analytics
+- **Power BI**: Built several dashboards and datamodels to present buisness analytics
-- Python Visulizations: Created sophisticated visulizations using the known libraries Plotly, Seaborn and MatplotLib
+- **Python Visulizations**: Created sophisticated visulizations using the known libraries Plotly, Seaborn and MatplotLib

 **GenAI & Text Manipulation**: GenAI is gaining significant traction in all companies, therefore it is important that all data scientists (including me) get hands-on experience with this field and all tools that are related.
 Here are some of the topics I have worked on to increase my experience in the field:
-- Sentiment Analysis: Used LLAMA models to perform sentiment analysis to investigate correlation between positive/negative sentiment on other variables (e.g. on LinkedIN job descriptions)
+- **Sentiment Analysis**: Used LLAMA models to perform sentiment analysis to investigate correlation between positive/negative sentiment on other variables (e.g. on LinkedIN job descriptions)
-- Topic Modeling: Using techniques like Latent Dirichlet Allocation (LDA), I’ve (among other things) investigated the main topics of LinkedIn job listings
+- **Topic Modeling**: Using techniques like Latent Dirichlet Allocation (LDA), I’ve (among other things) investigated the main topics of LinkedIn job listings
-- SQL-Agents: Integrating GenAI with SQL databases, I’ve automated data retrieval and transformations.
-SQL-Agents allow dynamic querying and seamless data manipulation.
+- **SQL-Agents**: Created an SQL-agent based on OpenAI API that interacted with an SQL database, and solved several difficult problems based on simple prompts from user input

 I’ve worked on several personal projects using OpenAI API and variations of the LLaMA models for exmaple sentiment and topic analysis on text fields.
 SQL-Agents and other GenAI methods will undoubtedly play a significant role in data analysis for organizations in the future.
 **Important libraries**: Transformers, Nltk, pyLDAvis, WordCloud